-Yes, if the Honeybee had remained working, I figure we probably could have netted an extra quarter-million dollars in household income over the past 14 years.
+Yes, if the Honeybee had remained working, I figure we probably could have netted more than a quarter-million dollars in additional household income over the past 16 years.
 That’s not too shabby, considering it would have been treated as spare change.
 Then again, sometimes you just can’t put a price on things — and the intangible benefits of a stay-at-home parent is certainly one of them.
 At least it is to me.

 There is no doubt that fiscally disciplined two-income households can provide monetary benefits that a single-income household can’t.
 The trouble is, more often than not, two-income households become ensnared in the infamous two-income trap.
 That is, most couples tend to put themselves at risk by spending to their household income level, rather than taking advantage of that second paycheck by using it to boost their retirement nest egg contributions, emergency savings accounts, and kids’ college funds.